DEIS-Tools/strategoutil/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If *strategoutil* generates the runtime error ``Cannot find the supplied verifyta command:`` or a terminal fails with ``command not found``, the sybolic link to UPPAAL Stratego is not in the path variable.
+If *strategoutil* generates the runtime error ``Cannot find the supplied verifyta command:`` or a terminal fails with ``command not found``, the symbolic link to UPPAAL Stratego is not in the path variable.

 We will first verify that the path variable is indeed the problem by opening a terminal and type